EssentialBlocks/eb-open-verse-block/readme.txt

 - Automatically add image attributes (original image author, image name, etc.) as image caption

-**Completely Customizable:** You can customize EB Block for Openverse just the way you want.
+**Completely Customizable:** You can customize EB Openverse Block just the way you want.

 **Super Light-weight:** No extra resources are used and it’s highly optimized for super fast loading & instant live editing.